Felix da Housecat

-Felix da Housecat (born Felix Stallings Jr., August 25, 1971) is an American DJ and record producer, mostly known for house music and electro.
+Felix Stallings Jr. (born August 25, 1971), known professionally as Felix da Housecat, is an American DJ and record producer, mostly known for house music and electroclash.
 Felix is regarded as a member of the second wave of Chicago house.

 Musical career

 Early life

 Stallings developed an interest in the emergent Chicago house music scene at a young age.
 While a student at Rich East High School in Park Forest, Illinois in the mid-1980s, a chance introduction to acid house pioneer DJ Pierre gave the then 15-year-old Stallings his break, and under the patronage and guidance of Pierre, he released his first single, "Phantasy Girl," in 1987.

 Also in 1987, Felix went to Alabama State University to study media and communication.
 There he studied different musicians of the era, including Prince, A Tribe Called Quest, and Gang Starr, as well as developing an interest in hip hop and R&B tracks.